 What is Net Book Value?

-The Net Book Value (NBV) describes the carrying value of an asset recorded on a company’s balance sheet for bookkeeping purposes.
+The Net Book Value (NBV) is the carrying value of an asset recorded on the balance sheet of a company for bookkeeping purposes.

-The starting point for calculating an asset’s NBV, or “net book value”, is its historical cost.
+The starting point for calculating an asset’s net book value (NBV) is its historical cost, which refers to the purchase cost of the fixed asset (PP&E).

-Under accrual accounting reporting standards – specifically, the historical cost principle – the value of a company’s asset is recognized as its cost on the date of original purchase.
+Under accrual accounting reporting standards – specifically, the historical cost principle – the value of a long-term, fixed asset belonging to a company is recognized as the purchase cost as of the date of original purchase.

-The net book value is most applicable to fixed assets, which are capitalized on the balance sheet since their useful life assumption is expected to exceed twelve months.
+The net book value (NBV) is most applicable to fixed assets (PP&E), which must be capitalized on the balance sheet since their useful life assumption is expected to exceed twelve months.

-The accounting concept of depreciation, a non-cash expense added back on the cash flow statement (CFS), reduces the fixed asset’s net book value in accordance with its useful life and salvage value assumption.
+The concept of depreciation in accrual accounting reduces the fixed asset’s net book value (NBV) in accordance with its useful life and salvage value assumption to match the recognition of the expense with the period in which the economic benefit is received.

-Based on the specific asset in question, its historical cost can be reduced by the following items.
+Based on the specific fixed asset in question, the historical cost of an asset can be reduced by the following factors.

 - Accumulated Depreciation